 Wicked Pixels is known for delivering quality.
 It is the benchmark of all our projects.
 We are unable to deliver second grade work and are keeping it that way.

 What do you do in your free time?

 Due to the environment we live in it is very difficult not to become an outdoorsy type.
 I love hiking, running and anything that will get me outdoors.
-The Centurion organisation is hosting its first African 100 mile walk in 24 hours on Robben Island in October.
+The Centurion organization is hosting its first African 100-mile walk in 24 hours on Robben Island in October.
 My partner and I have started training for this so race walking is the preferred mode of transport at the moment.